66,395 bells

 Also, check to be sure that your web browser is allowing cookies from Animal Crossing Community.

-• In Internet Explorer 8.0, click Tools-->Internet Options-->Privacy tab-->Sites, write in 'animalcrossingcommunity.com', and set ut to allow cookies by clicking Allow.
+• In Internet Explorer 8.0 & 9.0, click Tools-->Internet Options-->Privacy tab-->on Sites, write in 'animalcrossingcommunity.com', and set it to allow cookies by clicking 'Allow'.

 • In Safari 5.0, click on Action-->Preferences-->Security tab.
 In the 'Accept cookies' area, make sure that the button besides 'Only from sites I visit' is checked.